Akbank: Operations

 As of 2008, Akbank ranked as Turkey's most valuable bank, having the most profitable banking operations among privately owned banks in Turkey.
 Also, Akbank is one of the largest banks in Turkey in terms of loan volume.

 Together with its core banking activities, Akbank offers a wide range of retail, commercial, corporate, private banking and international trade finance services.
 Non-banking financial services, as well as capital market and investment services, are provided by the Bank's subsidiaries.

 It has a domestic distribution network that includes over 800 branches and around 14,000 employees, Akbank operates from its headquarters in Istanbul and 20 regional directorates around Turkey.
-Akbank provides services not only through its branches, which include "Credit Express" consumer loan only branches and "Big Red House" mortgage loan only branches, but also through Retail and Corporate Internet Branches, the Telephone Banking Center, 4,550 ATM's, 510,000 POS terminals as well as technology channels such as cell phones, and loan machines.
-Additionally, Free Banking Areas have been set up inside branches in which customers have access to Internet and telephone banking services.
-Akbank AG in Germany, as well as a branch in Malta, carry out Akbank's overseas operations.
+Akbank provides services not only through its branches, which include "Credit Express" consumer loan only branches and "Big Red House" mortgage loan only branches, but also through Retail and Corporate Internet Branches, the Telephone Banking Center, 4,550 ATM's, 510,000 POS terminals.

 Akbank is listed on the Istanbul Stock Exchange (ISE) where approx. 51.1% of its shares are publicly traded.
 Akbank shares constitute 4.9% of the total BIST 100 market capitalization and 16.9% of the total market capitalization of banks listed on BIST as of June 2018.

 Akbank has been conducting overseas activities through its subsidiaries in Germany (Akbank A.G.), and a branch in Malta.